-- The military components listed above are the only entities that may submit the nominee for an individual or group award. - Each military component may only nominate one final individual or group (maximum of six individuals per group) - Anonymous nominations are not accepted. - The nominees must be military members or federal government civilians.
-Contractor personnel are not eligible. - The nominee's prevention activity must have been implemented within the award period from 1 October 2020 to 30 September 2021.
+- The military components listed above are the only entities that may submit the nominee for an individual or team award. - Each military component may only nominate one final individual or team (maximum of fifteen individuals per team) - Anonymous nominations are not accepted. - The nominees must be military members or federal government civilians.
+Contractor personnel are not eligible. - The nominee's prevention activity must have been implemented within the award period from 1 January 2023 to 31 December 2023.
 If a nominee executes a permanent change of station or is transferred, the military component or organization headquarters may still consider that nomination based on the award period. - The nominee(s) must have no disciplinary action in the two years preceding the award period.
-Anyone with a conviction, non-judicial punishment, or punitive administrative action for sex-related offenses is not eligible. - The activity, nominee or his/her involvement must not: - Violate UCMJ or DoD policy; - Contradict DoD or SAPRO's strategic messaging; - Violate victim or Service member rights, to include rights of the accused; - Harm victims or Service members; - o Create or be perceived as creating undue or illegal command influence; - Negatively impact the military justice process or activities therein (as determined by the DoD Office of General Counsel, the Service Judge Advocates General or their representatives); or - Undermine the Chain of Command.
+Anyone with a conviction, non-judicial punishment, or punitive administrative action for sex-related offenses is not eligible. - The activity, nominee or his/her involvement must not: - Violate UCMJ or DoD policy; - Contradict DoD or SAPRO's strategic messaging; - o Violate victim or Service member rights, to include rights of the accused; - Harm victims or Service members: - o Create or be perceived as creating undue or illegal command influence; - Negatively impact the military justice process or activities therein (as determined by the DoD Office of General Counsel, the Service Judge Advocates General or their representatives); or - Undermine the Chain of Command.